aljc/aljc.github.io/notes/pinterest-case-study.md

 Without the words, they can't articulate what they're looking for, and they can't search for more of it.

 It was winter 2023 and GPT-3.5 had come out a few months prior (we were still pre GPT-4).
 I started wondering whether we could bridge this by combining Pinterest's visual search and taste graph with LLMs to generate these descriptors automatically, essentially giving users a language for their own aesthetic.
-We formed a small tiger team to explore the idea.
+I formed a small tiger team to explore the idea.

-## Prompt → Product
+## Prompt to Product

 Our early prompting and prototype loop looked something like this: